MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 However, there are also some disadvantages and limitations to consider when using AGIC:

 1. **Single Cloud Approach**: AGIC is primarily adopted by customers who adopt a single-cloud approach, usually focusing on Azure.
-It may not be the best choice for customers who require a multi-cloud architecture, where deployment across different cloud platforms like AWS and GCP is essential.
+It may not be the best choice for customers who require a multi-cloud architecture, where deployment across different cloud platforms is a requirement.
 In this case customers may decide to use a cloud-agnostic ingress controller such as NGINX, Traefik, or HAProxy to avoid vendo-lockin issues.
 2. **Container Network Interface Support**: AGIC is not supported by all Container Network Interfaces (CNI) configurations.
 For example, the [Azure CNI Overlay](/azure/aks/azure-cni-overlay) does not currently support AGIC.
 It is important to verify that the chosen CNI is compatible with AGIC before implementation.

 For more information, see the following resources: